Tha Carter IV: Commercial performance

 Tha Carter IV had 300,000 downloads in its first four days online, which broke an iTunes record set by Watch the Throne.
 In the United States, Tha Carter IV debuted at number one on the US Billboard 200 chart, selling 964,000 copies in its first week.
 It achieved the highest first-week album sales since Lady Gaga's Born This Way.
 In its second week, the album stayed at number one on the chart, despite a 77% decrease in sales, selling 219,000 copies.
 By February 2012, the album had sold 3.5 million copies worldwide.
 By July 2013, it had sold 2,296,000 copies in the US.
 On September 25, 2020, the album was certified five times platinum by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over of five million units in the United States.

 In Canada, the album debuted at number one on the Canadian Albums Chart, selling 31,000 copies in its first week.

+Also in Europe, the album made better scores compared to Wayne's previous work, reaching the top ten in a few national musical markets, including Norway and Switzerland, and top twenty in Ireland, Germany, France, Denmark, the Netherlands and top thirty in Belgium.